-At times, such as the frequent cuckold rivals’ knife fight scenes, I thought it was supposed to be dark comedy, but nobody else in the audience was laughing.
-At least the end of this jaw-dropping train wreck was satisfying, as at last the poor super-cuck, Jose, shanks the black magic witch Carmen.
+At times, such as the frequent cuckold rivals’ knife fight scenes, I thought it was supposed to be dark comedy and a spoof, but nobody else in the audience was laughing.
+At least the end of this ordeal and jaw-dropping train wreck was satisfying, as at last the poor super-cuck, Jose, shanks the black magic witch Carmen.

 Further research reveals Bizet’s wife was Jewish and his father-in-law a major theater kingpin.
 Bizet (non-Jew, 1838 -1875) was his main protegee.
 This shabbos goy Bizet obviously had solid musical composing talent, but the opera script seems corrupted or influenced perhaps by unknown hands?
-Although the original novel Carmen was written by Prosper Mérimée, it is known that Bizet had Jewish collaborators.
+Although the original novel Carmen was written by Prosper Mérimée, it is known that Bizet had Jewish collaborators to create his version.

 So here is the kicker: After years of neglect, Bizet’s works began to be performed more frequently in the 20th century.
 As “tastes” changed and became more toxic and hyper-tolerant, “out of the blue” later tribe commentators acclaimed Bizet as a composer of brilliance and originality whose premature death was a significant loss to French musical theater.